Elizabeth Murice Alexander

-Malcolm is serving as the 2016-2017 Digital Humanities Intern.
+Malcolm is a longtime Digital Humanities Intern.
 He currently leads the Textual Analysis working group.
 While at the University of Virginia, Malcolm contributed to the Collective Biographies of Women digital archive.
 His recent projects include Novel Embassies, a comparative distant reading of architectural motifs in the world nineteenth-century novel, and To Trim a Torch: Modeling Pause in British Women’s Gothic Fiction, a stylometric investigation into the novels of Ann Radcliffe, Elizabeth Barrett Browning, and Mary Gaskell.

 Eliza collaborates with students and scholars across disciplines on research and teaching that incorporates digital approaches.
 She has previously worked as the geospatial data librarian at University of Wisconsin-Milwaukee, and as a project manager for the national interview project StoryCorps.
 Uniting all her work is a deep concern for helping people make meaning of data, information, and narratives.
 She holds an M.A. in Geography from Hunter College, City University of New York, and an undergraduate degree in Biological Sciences (Evolution and Ecology) from Cornell.

 In her role as Archaeology, Classics, History, and Medieval Studies Librarian, she builds collections, both print and electronic, for learning and research, and connects students and faculty with the Library's collections and services.
 She is one of the organizers of the Humanities and Social Sciences Doctoral Student Immersion Program and helps in the planning of the Summer Graduate Fellowship in Digital Humanities.
 Her interests include digital humanities, graduate student services, and citation/information management.
 She has a doctorate in medieval history from Binghamton.